 You Put Your Right Foot In, You Put Your Right Foot Out

-Although there are many varieties of the t’ai chi form, push hands looks quite similar wherever it’s taught, so students of, say, the Yang style short form can push hands with students of the Guang Ping Yang style, Wu style, or Chen style, without feeling they’re playing by different rules.
+Although there are many varieties of the t’ai chi form, push hands looks quite similar wherever it’s taught, so students of, say, the Cheng Man-ch’ing Yang style can push hands with students of the Guang Ping Yang style, Wu style, or Chen style, without feeling they’re playing by different rules.
 Nevertheless, there are a few different forms of push hands.
-The most common variety, especially for beginners, is fixed-step push hands (or tui shou in Chinese), in which both players must keep both feet planted in the same position the entire time.
+The most common variety is fixed-step push hands (or tui shou in Chinese), in which both players must keep both feet planted in the same position the entire time.
 There’s also a moving-step push hands (san shou), which can either follow a set, choreographed pattern or be done freestyle.

 The main point of doing push hands is to become more relaxed, rooted, and self-aware, not to prove your superiority over another player.
 There are, however, push hands competitions, in which players receive points for unbalancing their partners (or, in the case of moving-step push hands, causing the partner to step outside a marked area on the floor).
 Some t’ai chi teachers discourage participation in competition because they feel it’s missing the point; other teachers encourage it on the grounds that it gives students exposure to more partners and styles than they would otherwise have, and promotes diligent practice.
 With or without competition, however, skill in push hands only comes after months or years of consistent practice.